-Digital marketing is about a lot more than just driving as much traffic as possible to your website… It’s also about maximizing your site’s conversion rate.
+Digital marketing is about a lot more than just driving as much traffic as possible to your website… It’s also about maximizing your ecommerce conversion rate.

-It’s more cost effective to use conversion rate optimization to grow your sales instead of spending money to get more website traffic.
+It’s more cost-effective to use conversion rate optimization to grow your sales than to spend money on getting more web traffic.
 You want to be sure you’re making the most of the traffic you already have before trying to increase it.

-There are lots of different tactics for generating as many conversions as possible.
-In this article, we’ll go over 7 conversion optimization strategies that will help to increase your website’s conversion rate.
+There are lots of different tactics for generating as many ecommerce conversions as possible.
+In this article, we’ll go over 7 conversion rate optimization strategies that will help to increase your website’s conversion rate.

 Let’s get started!